jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/examples.rst

       Full da Vinci Classic at Johns Hopkins.
 This is a full system, previously used with the Intuitive controllers.
-All arms, SUJ, foot pedals, head sensor, height adjustement and videos are using the dVRK controllers and software stack.
+All arms, SUJ, foot pedals, head sensor, height adjustment and videos are using the dVRK controllers and software stack.
 HRSV has been upgraded with flat panels.